Food Organics and Garden Organics (FOGO)

 Food Organics and Garden Organics (FOGO) is a kerbside collection service that allows food waste to be added to the existing green lid bin so it can be recycled into top quality compost.

-Why are we introducing FOGO?
+Why have we introduced FOGO?

 In 2021, NSW Environmental Protection Authority (EPA) mandated that all NSW Councils would be required to provide every household within their Local Government Area (LGA) a source-separated food and garden organics (FOGO) collection by 1 July 2030.